dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 # Calling non-Dexie API:s from querier

 If your querier callback needs to call non-Dexie asynchronous APIs to resolve its result, the promises returned by those non-Dexie API:s needs to be wrapped using [Dexie.waitFor()](../Dexie/Dexie.waitFor()).
+The reason for this is not to keep a transaction alive but to keep the observation context alive.

 ```js
 function MyComponent(id) {